Oct 22 2024

 What are the Stages of User Lifecycle Management?

 In schools, the user lifecycle is a key process.
 A user can be school staff, administrators or students.
-User lifecycle management is the process of onboarding and enrolling new users or transferring and terminating user accounts.
-Onboarding consists of user creation, which includes access provisioning, device management and often physical access.
+User lifecycle management is the process of onboarding and enrolling new users and transferring or terminating user accounts.
+Onboarding consists of user creation, which includes access provisioning, device management and, often, physical access.
 Transfers include data management aspects, such as adding or removing access to a user related to a job change within the school.
-Finally, termination involves offboarding or de-provisioning, in which IT disables access to user accounts in a timely fashion.
+Finally, termination involves offboarding or de-provisioning, which disables a user's access to accounts in a timely fashion.

-After granting a new user identity and access privileges, schools will need to maintain and possibly adjust the associated user information on an ongoing basis.
+After granting a new user identity and access privileges, schools will need to maintain and possibly adjust the associated user information as that person's role and status changes.

 IAM TOC